Ethics Fellowship Application

 One of the Center’s premier programs is the Resident Fellowship.
 The Fellowship unites academics, senior military officers, government executives, and others to strengthen the nation’s understanding of the ethics of national defense, warfare, and the military profession.
 Ideal candidates from academia will be published scholars with teaching experience in ethics, political theory, international relations, public policy, and/or history.
 For the coming academic year, we are especially interested in candidates familiar with the just war tradition.

-The Stockdale Center anticipates selecting up to three residential fellows, whose focus will be a weekly seminar devoted to a defense-related ethics topic.
-Past topics have included “Comparative Warfare Ethics,” “The Ethics of Cyber Operations,” “Post-9/11 Warfare Ethics Debates,” “The Ethics of Private Military Contractors,” “Islam and Human Rights,” and—in conjunction with scholars from the Naval Postgraduate School, Cal Poly, Arizona State, Case Western, Georgia Tech, and Notre Dame—“The Ethics of Emerging Military Technologies.”
+The Stockdale Center selects up to three residential fellows, whose focus will be a weekly seminar devoted to a defense-related ethics topic.
+Past topics have included “Comparative Warfare Ethics,” “The Ethics of Cyber Operations,” “Post-9/11 Warfare Ethics Debates,” “The Ethics of Private Military Contractors,” “Islam and Human Rights,” "Civilian Military Relations," and—in conjunction with scholars from the Naval Postgraduate School, Cal Poly, Arizona State, Case Western, Georgia Tech, and Notre Dame—“The Ethics of Emerging Military Technologies.”
 Fellows also have the opportunity to conduct additional research projects in cooperation with a large department of civilian philosophers and approximately forty senior military officers who teach the Academy’s required core ethics course.

 Dr. Edward T. Barrett

 Admiral James B. Stockdale Center for Ethical Leadership

 U.S. Naval Academy